szab100/librespot-golang/README.md

 ## librespot-golang

-This is a fork (with replaced imports and some visibility changes) of https://github.com/librespot-org/librespot-golang!
+This is a fork (with replaced imports and some small changes, like visibility, optional decryption, etc) of https://github.com/librespot-org/librespot-golang!

 Use this package only after verifying the last commits to see what has changed compared to the upstream!
 I may not keep this package maintained, so it is a better idea to create your own fork instead!

 ### Introduction